ChartsOrg/Charts/README.md

 2. Make sure that the files are added to the Target membership.
 3. If you do not need/want support for *Realm.io*, you can make the `Realm.framework` *optional* in your Build Phases, or avoid copying the `Realm` folder and the `Realm.framework`.

+## Troubleshooting

+#### Can't compile?

+* Please note the difference between installing a compiled framework from Cocoapods or Carthage, and copying the source code.
+* If you are compiling the source code and not using Realm, please *delete* the folder `Charts/Classes/Data/Implementation/Realm` to remove Realm.io support.
+* Please read the **Usage** section again.
+* Search in the issues
+* Try to politely ask in the issues section

+#### Other problems / feature requests

+* Search in the issues
+* Try to politely ask in the issues section

 ## CocoaPods Install

 Add `pod 'Charts'` to your Podfile.
 "Charts" is the name of the library.